JMcico/data_mining_cw/README.md

 words in the corpus.
 Remove stop words, words with ≤ 2 characters, and reduce each word to its stem.
 You are now able to recompute the 10 most frequent words in the modified corpus.
 What do you observe?
 4. This task can be done individually from the previous three.
-Store the coronavirus tweets.py corpus in a numpy array and produce a sparse representation of the termdocument matrix with a CountVectorizer.
+Store the coronavirus tweets.py corpus in a numpy array and produce a sparse representation of the term document matrix with a CountVectorizer.
 Next, produce a Multinomial Naive Bayes classifier using the provided data set.
 What is the classifier’s training accuracy?
 A CountVectorizer allows limiting the range of frequencies and number of words included in the term-document matrix.
 Appropriately tune these parameters to achieve the highest classification accuracy you can.